C13p70/JellyNamer/README.md

 ## 🇬🇧 English

 ### 📖 Description
-**JellyNamer** is a Python script for automatically renaming and organizing TV show episodes for **Jellyfin**, **Plex**, or **Emby**.
+**JellyNamer** is a flexible Python script for automatically renaming and organizing TV show episodes for **Jellyfin**, **Plex**, or **Emby**.

 It can also safely back up and restore all file and folder name changes using timestamped JSON backups.

-It was originally created to fix the chaotic and irregular season structure of *One Piece*, which Jellyfin couldn’t recognize correctly.
-Manually fixing everything through the metadata manager was f**$!!..... — so this tool was born.
+Originally created to solve the messy and inconsistent season structures of large shows, it now works for **any** series following a similar folder pattern.

 ---

 ### ⚙️ Features
-- 🧠 Auto-detects seasons and episodes from folder and file names
+- 🧠 Automatically detects season and episode numbers from folder and file names
 - 💾 Backup & restore system (JSON, timestamped)
-- 🧪 Option to back up even in dry-run mode
+- 🧪 Option to create backups even during dry-run
-- 🧩 Interactive setup (no need to edit code)
+- 🧩 Interactive setup — no need to edit the code
-- 🧹 Optional trickplay deletion and folder renaming
+- 🧹 Optionally delete “trickplay” files or rename season folders
-- 💬 Clear configuration summary before execution
+- 💬 Displays a full configuration summary before execution
-- 🧠 UTF-8 safe and cross-platform compatible
+- 🌍 UTF-8 compatible and works on Windows, macOS, and Linux

 ---